 My research explores marginalization, critical public health, and LGBTQ+ health disparities with a focus on sexual and gender diverse people in digital spaces and HIV/STI prevention.
 Using a multidisciplinary approach, I investigate sexualized drug use and counterpublics to inform culturally-relevant health practices and promote community-led interventions.
-My dissertation challenged normative public health views on drug use in sexual contexts, shedding light on alternative harm reduction strategies and health discourse using qualitative methods.
+My dissertation challenged normative public health views on drug use in sexual contexts, shedding light on harm reduction strategies and notions of moral action using qualitative methods.

 My work has been supported by Berkeley Public Health, Institute for the Study of Societal Issues, and The Graduate Assembly.